apollo

 unsafe

-LEVETIRACETAM usually causes dizziness, drowsiness, and visual disturbances, which may affect their ability to drive or operate machinery.
-So, do not drive or operate heavy machinery if you feel sleepy or dizzy after taking LEVETIRACETAM.
-Tell your doctor if you get these types of side effects.
+Levetiracetam usually causes dizziness, drowsiness, and visual disturbances, which may affect their ability to drive or operate machinery.
+So, do not drive or operate heavy machinery if you feel sleepy or dizzy after taking Levetiracetam.
+Tell your doctor if you experience any of these side effects.

 • Safety Warning